-Tide Pool Exploriences take place on the beach at the NW 15th Street beach access and begin with an overview from local experts from the Hatfield Marine Science Center.
-Our guides will take you on a tide pool tour to identify and explore local marine life such as sea stars, anemones, urchins and other colorful creatures.
+Tide Pool Exploriences take place on the beach at the NW 15th Street beach access and begin with an overview from local experts from the Oregon Shores Conservation Coalition.
+Our guides will take you on a tide pool tour to identify and explore local marine life such as sea stars, anemones, urchins, and other colorful creatures.
 Tide Pool Exploriences last approximately one hour.
 This program is free and registration is not required.

 Exploring our tide pools can be a slippery business, and we recommend bringing: